Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 and
 [traffic_mapper.py](https://gist.github.com/Palantir555/b47ac1ffd878dc7106cedf7b845f4200)

-The workflow to analyse a capture becomes the following:
+The workflow to analyse a capture is the following:

 1. Export sniffed traffic as CSV
 2. Run the script: